 Ah, the classic Golden Hour, other than being a gorgeous Kacey Musgraves song, is one of the most noteworthy times of the day for a bride, groom, and their wedding photographer to regroup and shoot a quick session with this stunning light.
 Golden hour is a photographer’s dream because the sun casts a heavenly glow, while you and your partner’s silhouettes are captured by the magical light of dusk.
 Allow at least 20-30 minutes with your wedding photographer about an hour before sunset for golden hour photos.
 You will not regret it!

 8. Trust your photographer’s creativity

 One of my favorite photos of all time was taken as I stood directly above the couple who were laying in the grass below me, entangled together in an embrace.
 To get this shot, the two of them had to trust that my creative vision (and that lying on the ground for a moment) would result in an awesome photo.
 If your photographer has a creative or “out of the box” vision, trust them to deliver!
 It could result in one of your favorite wedding photos of all time.

 9. Embrace the unexpected

 It’s understood that a massive amount of planning has gone into your wedding, and it is one of the most important moments of your life.
 That being said, please enjoy it and embrace the unexpected!
 The day will go by in a whirlwind and, even though your wedding day photographer will capture all the monumental moments, my biggest wish for you is that you live each of these moments as fully as possible.
 Your enjoyment will make for the best photos and memories to keep forever!

 10. Be yourselves and have some damn fun!

 Smash cake in your partner’s face!
-Tickle them and whisper dirty secrets.
+Whisper all the dirty secrets.
 Get down on the dance floor like no one’s watching!
 Light sparklers and skip under the starlit sky.
 Pop bottles, take shots (after all the formal photos have been taken, of course), and make faces at your best friends.
 Enjoy the night and have the most legendary celebration ever!